 The ability to display a graphical user interface (GUI) from a CCR server to your local machine requires logging in to the cluster with X-Display enabled.
-Since all connections to the CCR machines are done via command line, you may need to setup additional software if you want to be able to display any graphics from your programs.
+Since all connections to the CCR machines are done via the command line, you may need to set up additional software if you want to be able to display any graphics from your programs.

-The X Window System is a display protocol which provides windowing or graphical user interfaces (GUIs) on most Unix-like operating systems, including those maintained by CCR.
+The X Window System is a display protocol that provides windowing or graphical user interfaces (GUIs) on most Unix-like operating systems, including those maintained by CCR.

-NOTE: You must be on the UB or Roswell Park networks to connect to CCR servers.
+NOTE: You must be on the UB or Roswell Park networks to connect to most CCR servers and web portals.
 If you are off-campus, please use the UB VPN to connect